kaundaedith-lang/WEDE5020/README.md

 - Enhances user experience by reducing page reloads and organizing information efficiently
 - Added accordion interactivity to FAQ section using vanilla JavaScript
 - Modal logic implemented to confirm form submission before sending
+- Initialized interactive map with marker using Leaflet.js and OpenStreetMap tiles

 ## How to Use
 1. Download or clone the project